An Introduction to Tau Station

 Choice of Weapons

 You have two weapon slots that you can equip from your inventory.
-Since combat starts with long range, and later goes to a short range, you should usually equip one long and one short range weapon each.
+Since combat starts with long range, and goes to a short range after four rounds, you should usually equip one long and one short range weapon each.

 If possible, you should also select the weapons to do different types of damages, which increases your chances against an opponent with specialized armor.